Tutorial Gateway

 Python Numpy concatenate 3D array

-In this example, we are using Numpy concatenate function on three dimensional arrays.
-First, we created two 3D random arrays using randint.
-Next, we used the concatenate function with different axis values.
+In this example, we are using Numpy concatenate function on three-dimensional arrays.
+First, we created two 3D random using randint.
+Next, we used this function with different axis values.

 import numpy as np